-Finances Online gave HubSpot their Expert’s Choice Award for 2017 when comparing the different online sales tools which are out there on the market.
-The HubSpot CRM has earned a score of 9.7/10 on this trusted site with users being 99% satisfied.
+Finances Online gave HubSpot their Expert’s Choice Award for 2020 when comparing the different online sales tools which are out there on the market.
+The HubSpot CRM has earned a score of 9.0/10 on this trusted site with users being 99% satisfied.
 On Software Advice, the CRM platform is rated at 4.51/5.

 For comparison’s sake, SugarCRM lags behind with a score of only 8.9/10, which is still good, but not as good as HubSpot.
 This is mirrored on Software Advice, with a score of 3.79/5.
 The strength of SugarCRM is definitely its open-source nature making it great for capable, larger businesses.

-Marketing Automation Insider, a website which knows a thing or three about sales automation, has awarded HubSpot 4 stars out of 5.
+Marketing Automation Insider, a website that knows a thing or three about sales automation, has awarded HubSpot 4 stars out of 5.
 They give SugarCRM 3.5 stars out of 5 which, again, is a little behind the HubSpot tool.
-G2 Crowd has a wider score difference, with their user reviews and scoring giving HubSpot a seriously impressive 4.5 out of 5 and SugarCRM a more lowly 3.5 out of 5 overall.
+G2 Crowd has a wider score difference, with their user reviews and scoring giving HubSpot a seriously impressive 4.7 out of 5 and SugarCRM 3.7 out of 5 overall.

-Another popular review site, Capterra, has collated hundreds of reviews for each tool and given HubSpot CRM 4.5 stars out of 5 and SugarCRM is slightly lower at 4 stars out of 5.
+Another popular review site, Capterra, has collated hundreds of reviews for each tool and given HubSpot CRM 4.5 stars out of 5 and SugarCRM 4 stars out of 5.

-So, it’s pretty close in lots of aspects, with the exception of price being a huge differentiator.
-Which tool is right for you, putting price to one side, may depend on what your company’s coding abilities are or whether you want use HubSpot’s in depth segmentation and tracking tools.
+So, it’s pretty close in lots of aspects, with the exception of price, which is a huge differentiator.
+Which tool is right for you, putting price to one side, may depend on what your company’s coding abilities are or whether you want to use HubSpot’s in-depth segmentation and tracking tools.

-Finally, another key differentiator, mentioned briefly earlier in the post, is Customer Support and how much HubSpot wants to help their clients (you).
+Finally, another key differentiator mentioned earlier in the post is Customer Support and how much HubSpot wants to help their clients (you).

 The reason I mention this is because it typifies the whole experience of using HubSpot.

-HubSpot exists in order to help you achieve your goals.
-This is done through far-reaching data tracking and easy presentation, smooth UX, a wealth of training videos and downloadable guides, and industry recognised courses and certifications.
+HubSpot exists to help you achieve your goals.
+This is done through far-reaching data tracking and easy presentation, smooth UX, a wealth of training videos and downloadable guides and industry-recognised courses and certifications.
 HubSpot wants to make your life at work easier and more successful.

 And the HubSpot CRM in particular is no different.

-If you are still in the process of comparing a few different CRM providers check out HubSpot’s CRM evaluation guide or get in contact with Digital 22 for help with HubSpot CRM and Marketing implementation.
+If you’re still in the process of comparing a few different CRM providers check out HubSpot’s CRM evaluation guide or get in touch with Digital 22 for help with HubSpot CRM implementation.